 Treatment of Folic Acid Deficiency Anemia

-According to the American Journal of Clinical Nutrition, infants who are deficient in folic acid are at a heightened risk for a number of medical complications, including:
+As mentioned above, and according to the American Journal of Clinical Nutrition, infants who are deficient in folic acid are at a heightened risk for a number of medical complications. \

 - Low birth weight